15 critical questions to ask when evaluating a payment gateway

-Examples abound of businesses large and small moving to a subscription model.
-From airlines and law firms to business models like Over the Top (OTT) and the Internet of Things (IoT), the subscription business industry is decidedly booming.
-In addition to a subscription billing and management platform, subscription businesses also need a payment gateway to process their recurring payments—that critical link in the chain that delivers revenue to the business.
+Besides a billing and management platform, subscription businesses also need a payment processor to handle their recurring payments—that critical link in the chain that delivers revenue to the business.

-Knowing the factors that are most important to your business and knowing how a gateway can meet those requirements will help you choose well and set you up for success, both in the present and as your subscription business grows and evolves.
+Understanding the factors that are most important to your business and knowing how a gateway–or two–can meet those requirements will help you choose well and set you up for success, both today and in the future.

 Some gateways only support transactions in certain countries or transactions in certain currencies, limiting e-commerce opportunities.
 Be sure to choose a gateway that supports the countries and currencies where you expect to do business.